Skip to Main Content

 • Sponsor: The Sovereignty Symposium

-• Topic in 2025 Competition was: The Hager Prize "will be awarded for the best writing, either student or Symposium faculty, on the ICWA or any legal issue concerning Native American children."
+• Topic in 2026 Competition: The Hager Prize "will be awarded for the best writing, either student or Symposium faculty, on the ICWA or any legal issue concerning Native American children."

 Marine Carbon Dioxide Removal Law and Policy Student Writing Competition ("The competition is being held in connection with a one-day symposium on the topic “Navigating Marine Carbon Dioxide Removal: From Science to Regulation” which will be co-hosted by the Sabin Center and New York Sea Grant in September 2025.")

-• Topic: "[A] writing competition for law students interested in writing on legal and policy issues associated with marine carbon dioxide removal."
+• Topic in 2025 Competition was: "[A] writing competition for law students interested in writing on legal and policy issues associated with marine carbon dioxide removal."
 "Submitted articles should discuss legal and/or policy topics related to marine carbon dioxide removal.
 Topics discussed could include international governance of marine carbon dioxide removal, domestic regulation, tribal rights, and environmental justice, among others."

-• Format: "Articles should be 15,000 words in length.
+• Format requirements in 2025 Competition included: "Articles should be 15,000 words in length.
 References should be cited in footnotes and conform to The Bluebook: A Uniform System of Citation."

-• Eligibility requirements include: "Law students."
+• Eligibility requirements in 2025 Competition included: "Law students."
 "To enter, students must be a citizen or permanent resident of the United States."

-• Prizes: "The winning article will be published in a special issue of the Sea Grant Law & Policy Journal, an online, scholarly publication of the National Sea Grant Law Center that will accompany the symposium.
+• Prizes in 2025 Competition were: "The winning article will be published in a special issue of the Sea Grant Law & Policy Journal, an online, scholarly publication of the National Sea Grant Law Center that will accompany the symposium.
 The winning author will also be invited to attend the symposium in New York to present their work.
 The top two pieces will each receive a cash prize of $500.
 Additional submissions that do not win may still be published if they meet editorial standards."

 • Topic in 2024-25 Competition was: "Submissions for the Competition is limited to your original writing on a question of legal and/or policy significance related to the field of Indigenous Peoples law.
 This can include, but is not limited to, topic areas relating to Native Nations, InterTribal organizations, and Indigenous communities.
 The decision of whether a particular essay qualifies as to subject matter is entirely within the discretion of the Host."